MXClyde/mendix-kubernetes-azure/README.md

  - Questions / issues with regards to this reference implementation can be raised in the Issues section of this Github repository, they will be answered on a best-effort basis.
  - The templates published in this repository are **not** a supported Mendix product (although they are in use by several major Mendix customers).
 I maintain them on a best-effort basis.

-## Roadmap
+## Roadmap of this solution

+- Document custom runtime settings, license activation etc.
 -  Document how to use cert-manager for automatic provisioning of SSL certificates using Let's Encrypt
 - Document how to use Azure Insights for monitoring.
 - Document how to use pipelines with other Kubernetes clusters (e.g. AWS EKS).
 -  Document cluster configuration backups using Velero